-Part I. Taxes Collected and Administered by the Secretary of Revenue

-Chapter 3.
-Corporation Franchise Tax §301.
+Part I. Taxes Collected and Administered by the Secretary of Revenue Chapter 3.
+Corporation Franchise Tax

+§301.
 Imposition of Tax

-- A. General.
+- General.
 Except as specifically exempted by R.S.
 47:608, R.S.
-47:601 imposes a corporation franchise tax, in addition to all other taxes levied by any other statute, on all domestic corporations, for the right granted by the laws of this state to exist as such an organization and on both domestic and foreign corporations for the enjoyment under the protection of the laws of this state of the powers, rights, privileges, and immunities derived by reason of the corporate form of existence and operation.
+47:601 imposes a corporation franchise tax, in addition to all other taxes levied by any other statute, on all corporations, joint stock companies or associations, or other business organizations organized under the laws of the state of Louisiana which have privileges, powers, rights, or immunities not possessed by individuals or partnerships, all of which are hereinafter designated as domestic corporations, for the right granted by the laws of this state to exist as such an organization and on both domestic and foreign corporations for the enjoyment under the protection of the laws of this state of the powers, rights, privileges, and immunities derived by reason of the corporate form of existence and operation.
 Liability for the tax is created whenever any such organization qualifies to do business in this state, owns or uses any part of its capital, plant, or any other property in this state, whether owned directly or indirectly by or through a partnership, joint venture, or any other business organization of which the domestic or foreign corporation is a related party as defined in R.S.
 47:605.1, through the buying, selling, or procuring of services in this state, or actually does business in this state through exercising or enjoying each and every act, power, right, privilege, or immunity as an incident to or by virtue of the powers and privileges acquired by the nature of such organizations. - 1.
-The term domestic corporation shall include any of the following: - a. corporations, joint stock companies or associations, or other business organizations organized under the laws of the State of Louisiana which have privileges, powers, rights, or immunities not possessed by individuals or partnerships. - b. all entities taxed as corporations pursuant to 26 U.S.C.
+The term "domestic corporation" shall include any of the following: - a. corporations, joint stock companies or associations, or other business organizations organized under the laws of the State of Louisiana which have privileges, powers, rights, or immunities not possessed by individuals or partnerships. - b. all entities taxed as corporations pursuant to 26 U.S.C.
 Subtitle A, Chapter 1, Subchapter C, for federal income tax purposes, notwithstanding any provisions of law to the contrary.
 Such entities will be treated and taxed in the same manner that such entities are treated and taxed for federal income tax purposes.

-2. Exclusions
+2. Exclusions.

 a.
 Nothing in this subsection shall extend franchise tax liability to any limited liability company qualified and eligible to be taxed in accordance with the provisions of 26 U.S.C.
-Subtitle A, Chapter 1, Subchapter S on the first day of its fiscal or annual year or to any other entity that was acquired before January 1, 2014, but not earlier than January b.
-Examples

-1, 2012, by an entity that was taxed pursuant to 26 U.S.C.
+Subtitle A, Chapter 1, Subchapter S on the first day of its fiscal or annual year or to any other entity that was acquired before January 1, 2014, but not earlier than January 1, 2012, by an entity that was taxed pursuant to 26 U.S.C.
 Subtitle A, Chapter 1, Subchapter S.